sisomimoctrl/study-tensorflow/README.md

 # study-tensorflow
-This site summarizes personal studies on machine learning using pytorch.
+This site summarizes personal studies on machine learning using tensorflow.